-The “great minds of the world” estimated the most likely causes that might lead to the end of the world.
+The “great minds of the world” estimated the most likely causes that might lead to the end of humanity and the world.

-According to their calculations, killer robots and cyber-attacks that will cause chaos in communications are the greatest enemies of mankind.
+According to their calculations, killer robots and cyber-attacks that could cause chaos in communications are the greatest enemies of mankind.

-The distinguished scientists of the University of Cambridge, among them Stephen Hawking, launched a study to identify what threatens the modern man.
+The distinguished scientists of the University of Cambridge, among them Stephen Hawking, launched a study to identify what threatens the future of humanity.

-According to the British newspaper “Daily Mail”, Rees believes that terrorists will use the Internet as a means to cause chaos in communications by spreading computer viruses.
+Among others, Rees believes that terrorists might use the Internet as a means of causing chaos in communications by spreading computer viruses.

 As he explains, the two scientists who have the leading role in this effort are the director of the Internet call services “Skype” Jaan Tallinn and a professor of philosophy at the University of Cambridge Huw Price.

-In particular, the major risks that threaten the human species are:
+In particular, the major risks that threaten our species and could lead to the end of humanity are:

 - Advanced technology: killer robots and computers in the hands of terrorists